 - AST and ALT must be ≤ 1.5 x ULN for the lab.

-- Patients with alkaline phosphatase that is > ULN but less than or equal to 2.5 x ULN or with unexplained bone pain are eligible for inclusion in the study if bone imaging (bone scan, PET-CT scan, or PET scan) performed within 28 days prior to randomization does not demonstrate metastatic disease.
+- Patients with alkaline phosphatase that is > ULN but less than or equal to 2.5 x ULN or with unexplained bone pain are eligible for inclusion in the study if bone imaging (bone scan, PET-CT scan, or PET scan) supported by additional studies when indicated (CT, x-ray, MRI) performed within 28 days prior to randomization does not demonstrate metastatic disease.

 - Patients with N2 or N3 nodal disease or T3 primary disease must undergo liver and bone imaging (as described in 4.1.13 and 4.1.14) within 28 days prior to randomization, irrespective of baseline lab results, and studies must not demonstrate metastatic disease.
 Chest imaging with chest x-ray PA and Lateral, CT of the chest, or PET-CT must also be performed.